 |Workers' Compensation Claims||

 The following table summarizes the aggregate workers’ compensation reserve activity (in thousands):

 The Company is a self-insured employer with respect to workers' compensation coverage for all of its employees (including employees co-employed through our client service agreements) working in Colorado, Maryland and Oregon.
 In the state of Washington, state law allows only the Company's staffing services and internal management employees to be covered under the Company's self-insured workers' compensation program.
 The Company also operates a wholly owned, fully licensed insurance company, Ecole, which provides workers’ compensation coverage to the Company’s employees working in Arizona and Utah.

 The fronted program with Chubb requires that collateral be advanced at the inception of the policy term.
-To partially satisfy these collateral requirements, the Company provided a surety bond of $15.0 million and a letter of credit of $63.7 million from its principal bank, Wells Fargo Bank, National Association (the “Bank”).
+To partially satisfy these collateral requirements, the Company provided a letter of credit of $63.7 million from its principal bank, Wells Fargo Bank, National Association (the “Bank”).

 In addition, the Company makes monthly collateral payments into trust accounts (the “Chubb trust accounts”) for the fronted program.
 The balance in the Chubb trust accounts was $264.6 million and $393.5 million at June 30, 2020 and December 31, 2019, respectively.
 The Chubb trust accounts’ balances are included as a component of the current and long-term restricted cash and investments on the Company’s condensed consolidated balance sheets.